How to migrate to Google Analytics 4 – and why you should do it now

 Should I start with Google Analytics 4?

 The clear answer to this question can only be: Yes.
 The most important reason for switching to Google Analytics 4: the final shutdown of Universal Analytics is no longer a vague assumption, but instead a fact since March 2022.
-As of July 1, 2023, no new data will be collected in Universal Analytics Properties.
-So by that time, it is imperative that your alternative is ready.
-For most, that means having to switch to Google Analytics 4.
-And this move should definitely be fully completed before the summer of 2023 (read Google’s update for more information).
+As of July 1, 2023, no new data is collected in Universal Analytics Properties.
+Your alternative had to be ready by this date.
+For most, this meant switching to Google Analytics 4.
+And this transition should definitely have been completed before the summer of 2023 (read Google’s update for more information).
+Even today, we still encounter cases where the setup is not 100% set up.
+So feel free to contact us at any time if you are not certain, you’re setup is working exactly the way it should as this is your marketing data analytics foundation.

 We recommend the timely move although Google Analytics 4 is far from ready yet.
 There are still bugs that occur on a frequent basis.
 Some time ago for example all sessions had been attributed to direct traffic for a couple of days in several Google Analytics 4 properties.
 So, the question no longer arises whether you should go ahead and already set up Google Analytics 4 for your website or even consider it as the singular web analytics option.
 While we think that there is a lot of value in existing Universal Analytics set-ups that have been established over years and optimised for individual tracking, initiating your Google Analytics 4 property will enable you to start tracking data in parallel.
 So, the only question you should be asking right now is, when to move?
 And here there can only be one suggestion and that is: the sooner, the better.